Alcohol Overdose: Causes, Risk, Signs and How to Prevent It

 Women, due to physiological differences, tend to have higher blood alcohol concentrations.
 Bodies of individuals with pre-existing health conditions such as liver disease or metabolic disorders also find it difficult to metabolize the alcohol and dispose of it properly.

 Additionally, people mixing alcohol with other substances, including prescription medications or recreational drugs, face a significantly increased risk of alcohol poisoning.
+According to the National Institute on Alcohol Abuse and Alcoholism (NIAAA), alcohol was involved in at least 7.1% of emergency department visits and 17.4% of deaths from opioid overdoses in 2020.

 What are the Critical Signs and Symptoms of Alcohol Overdose?